I am finally relaxing into and enjoying the leisure of this temperate summer…

 I’ve researched websites, homeschool blogs, Pinterest boards to plan, plan, plan.
 And I’ve placed my order on Amazon.

 For us, studies will begin somewhere mid-October.
 Normally it would be mid or end September.
 When the school kids go back to school, our family is heading on a road trip.
-We’ll visit the Kooteney’s, then travel around South and upwards, visiting museums, mini-golf stops, licking up the last of summer’s cones, and frequenting 1970s motel pools.
+We’ll visit the Kooteneys, then travel south and back home, visiting museums, mini-golf stops, licking up the last of summer’s cones, and frequenting 1970s motel pools.
 Ahhh, the tail end of sweet summer.

 Till then, though, I’ll have to coordinate a little planning for the study months.
 Perhaps I can make something out of this…